sevmorris/macback-m1/README.md

 # Steps to back up current macOS machine

-Run `brew bundle dump --force` to create a Brewfile.
+Run `brew bundle dump --force` to create a Homebrew Brewfile.
 <br><br>
---force overwrites an existing Brewfile.
+`--force` overwrites an existing Brewfile.
 If it's already backed up with Mackup it will overwrite the Dropbox file.
 <br><br>
 Create a dir:
 <br>